11 easy tips for a fluffy sponge cake

 Watch how to make a sponge cake

 - Sift flours twice onto a sheet of baking paper then sift again over egg mixture.
 Add 1 tbsp boiling water.
 Gently fold to combine.
 Do not stir.
-Divide evenly among prepared pans
+Divide evenly amongst prepared pans.

 Get the recipes that you can save to your myfoodbook cookbooks here: